mafintosh/hyperdb/README.md

 Authorize another peer to write to the hyperdb.

-To get another peer to authorize you you'd usually do something similar to this
+To get another peer to authorize you you'd usually do something like

 ``` js
 myDb.on('ready', function () {